Irwindale, California: CleanTech Environmental Inc.

-Government and infrastructure
+Government

 Irwindale's City Council is composed of five members, elected at-large and to a four-year term.
 Elections were held in November of odd-numbered years until the 2015 election.
 Effective with the 2018 California General Election, it will be held on a Tuesday after the first Monday in November.

 In the state legislature Irwindale is located in the: